 Alexander Nevsky Church in Jerusalem

 Alexander Nevsky Church is one of the more impressive assets of the Russian Orthodox Church in Jerusalem.
-It is in the heart of the Christian Quarter, right behind the Church of the Holy Sepulchre.
+It is in the heart of the Christian Quarter, nest to the Church of the Holy Sepulchre.

 Visiting the Alexander Nevsky Church

-The grand entry into the Alexnder Nevsky church looks more like a hotel’s entry way.
-Its Baroque style interior includes a royal hospitality room, the “judgement Gate” and wall, and a hall where many icons and various relics are on display.
-On its walls are several large neo-classical style paintings depicting scenes of the Passion of Christ.
+The Church is situated in the heart of the Christian Quarter and marked by an impressive entry.
+Its Baroque-style interior includes a royal hospitality room, the archaeological section, and a hall exhibiting various icons and relics.
+Several large neo-classical paintings on its walls depict scenes of the Passion of Christ.
 The church has a humble entry fee and is open every day of the week.